 It was great watching James Spader go head to head with John Noble.
 Two fine actors who had some great moments together.
 Likewise, Spader with Martha Plimpton was a great scene.
 I love the way they keep the mythology of Red never being in one place long enough to have an office, and the back seat suffices.
 And loyal Dembe, sitting in the driver’s seat carries the secrets of Reddington’s world on his shoulders.

-The case of the week was rather simplistic, but sometimes it’s good not to have to stretch the brain too much to try and figure out what’s going on and who is double crossing whom.
+The case of the week was rather simplistic, but sometimes it’s good not to have to stretch the brain too much to figure out what’s going on and who is double crossing whom.
 The task force were kinda light in this episode, with more focus on Red and Liz.
 I like to see it more balanced, but also know James Spader is the star and Megan Boone the costar.
-This is Red and Liz’s story, after all.
+This is Red and Liz’s story.

 The Blacklist airs on NBC at 8/7c on Wednesdays.